I've got I told everybody at the beginning that we go back and play some of the highlights of my CPAC speech because CNN did.

 Except at the convention.

-At the Republican convention, if you it was a parade of people with glowing testimonials about the charitable nature of the Romneys, the genuine acts of charity that they have engaged in that nobody knew about.
+At the Republican convention, it was a parade of people with glowing testimonials about the charitable nature of the Romneys, the genuine acts of charity that they have engaged in that nobody knew about.

 You've got to go tell your story.

-You can't count on other people to do it, and you can't count on People to learn it.
+You can't count on other people to do it, and you can't count on people to learn it.

-But at the same time, when you tell your own story, if you don't know how to do it, like I do, if you don't know how to do it, it comes off as defensive and whining and why don't you notice me?
+But at the same time, when you tell your own story, if you don't know how to do it, like I do, if you don't know how to do it, it comes off as defensive and whining.

 How come I'm not being heard?

-Look at all the wonderful.
+How come look at all the wonderful?

 It's a really, really tough thing to do.

-And people who have been raised to be humble find it incredibly difficult to go out and sing their own praises.
+And people who have been raised to be humble find it incredibly difficult to go out and sing their own praises, which is why they hire PR people.

 And you know, when you hire the PR people, you know what they tell you?